 One of the benefits of Buena Vista is that there is very little traffic.
 The average commute to work is 15.14 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

 Buena Vista is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The most common language spoken in Buena Vista is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Indic languages.